Symmetries of statistics on lattice paths between two boundaries: Corollaries and Applications

 \subsection{Watermelon configurations}

-As a consequence of Theorem~\ref{thm:bottom-top-k}, we can recover a theorem of Richard Brak and John Essam~\cite[Corollary 1]{BrakEssam2001} concerning certain families of $k$ non-intersecting paths called \Dfn{watermelon configurations}. \begin{dfn} A \Dfn{watermelon configuration} of \Dfn{length} $x$ and \Dfn{deviation} $y$ is a family of $k$ non-intersecting lattice paths with northeast $(1,1)$ and southeast $(1,-1)$ steps, starting at $(0,2i)$ and terminating at $(x, y+2i)$ for $0\le i\le k-1$, not going below the $x$-axis. \end{dfn} Brak and Essam derive the following statement using manipulations of a determinant. \begin{thm}[\cite{BrakEssam2001}] The number of watermelon configurations of length $x$ and deviation $y$ whose bottom path has $e$ returns to the $x$-axis is the same as the number of families of $k$ non-intersecting paths where the lower $k-1$ paths form a watermelon configuration of length $x$ and deviation $y$, and the top path terminates at $(x-e-1, y+2k+e-3)$. \end{thm} Christian Krattenthaler~\cite[Proposition 6]{Krattenthaler2006a} gives a bijective proof by transforming the configurations into certain semistandard Young tableaux and applying a variant of {\it jeu de taquin}.
-However, a more straightforward proof can be given by interpreting it as a special case of Theorem~\ref{thm:bottom-top-k}. \begin{proof} Any watermelon configuration of length $x$ and deviation $y$ can be transformed into a family $\Mat P$ of paths in $\P^k(T, B)$ with $T=N^{(x+y)/2} E^{(x-y)/2}$ and $B=(N E)^{(x-y)/2} N^y$, by starting all the paths at the origin and converting each northeast (southeast) step of a path in the watermelon configuration to a north (respectively east) step.
+As a consequence of Theorem~\ref{thm:bottom-top-k}, we can recover a theorem of Brak and Essam~\cite[Corollary 1]{BrakEssam2001} concerning certain families of $k$ non-intersecting paths called \Dfn{watermelon configurations}. \begin{definition} A \Dfn{watermelon configuration} of \Dfn{length} $x$ and \Dfn{deviation} $y$ is a family of $k$ non-intersecting lattice paths with northeast $(1,1)$ and southeast $(1,-1)$ steps, starting at $(0,2i)$ and terminating at $(x, y+2i)$ for $0\le i\le k-1$, not going below the $x$-axis. \end{definition} Brak and Essam derive the following statement using manipulations of a determinant. \begin{theorem}[\cite{BrakEssam2001}] The number of watermelon configurations of length $x$ and deviation $y$ whose bottom path has $e$ returns to the $x$-axis is the same as the number of families of $k$ non-intersecting paths where the lower $k-1$ paths form a watermelon configuration of length $x$ and deviation $y$, and the top path terminates at $(x-e-1, y+2k+e-3)$. \end{theorem} Christian Krattenthaler~\cite[Proposition 6]{Krattenthaler2006a} gives a bijective proof by transforming the configurations into certain semistandard Young tableaux and applying a variant of {\it jeu de taquin}.
+However, a more straightforward proof can be given by interpreting it as a special case of Theorem~\ref{thm:bottom-top-k}. \begin{proof} Any watermelon configuration of length $x$ and deviation $y$ can be transformed into a family $\Mat P$ of paths in $\P^k(T, B)$ with $T=N^{(x+y)/2} E^{(x-y)/2}$ and $B=(N E)^{(x-y)/2} N^y$, by letting all paths start at the origin and converting each northeast (southeast) step of a path in the watermelon configuration to a north (respectively east) step.

 Doing so, the returns to the $x$-axis of the bottom path of the watermelon configuration become the bottom contacts of the lower path in $\Mat P$, which are counted by $b(\Mat P)$.
 The proof of Theorem~\ref{thm:bottom-top-k} (or alternatively, Theorem~\ref{thm:bottom-left-top-right-k}) gives a bijection between tuples $\Mat P\in\P^k(T, B)$ with $b(\Mat P)=e$ and tuples $\Mat P\in\P^k(T, B)$ with $t(\Mat P)=e$.
 In the latter tuples, the upper path must have its $e$ top contacts at the end, so it is a path from the origin to $\big((x-y)/2-e, (x+y)/2-1\big)$, followed by the steps $NE^e$.
 Removing these forced steps from the corresponding watermelon configuration, we obtain a family as described in the statement. \end{proof} We remark that our bijection is different from Krattenthaler's.
 One might, however, speculate about a connection between {\it jeu de taquin} and our theorem.